This is part three of a multi-part series on researching past residents of your Portland-area house:

 Contact your local library.
 If you live in Clackamas or Washington county, your local library may have more resources to help!
 They are the experts about their cities and neighborhoods.
 Get in touch with your librarians through Washington County Cooperative Library Services or Libraries In Clackamas County.

 Search for early owners.
 If you can't find a list of residents, you might be willing to settle for a list of owners - who, let's face it, do often live in the houses they own!
 You should be able to find a list of everyone who has ever owned your house (including people who owned the land before your house was built), by combing through the property records at your county assessor or recorder's office.
 This research can be quite a bit of work – and you'll need to visit the assessor or recorder's office in person – but if you're diligent you should be able to find property records all the way back to the 1850s or 1860s.
-If your house is in Multnomah County, you can find records at the Public Records Research Room of the Multnomah County Assessment & Taxation Division.
+If your house is in Multnomah County, you can find records at the Public Records Access room at the Multnomah County Division of Assessment, Recording & Taxation.
 To research previous owners of property in Clackamas County, visit the Recording Division of the Clackamas County Clerk's office; for Washington County records, go to the Recording Division of the Washington County Assessment & Taxation Division.

 And, one wrinkle to consider: old addresses!
 If your house was in an unincorporated area when it was built, but is in a city now, it is quite possible that it has had a couple of different addresses over time.
 If you'd like help gumshoeing that mystery, definitely get in touch with a librarian and we'll get you started.